Lessons from Week 12 in NFL: Chiefs know their weakness, still can't stop it

 But that's crazy, right?
 It's not as if Cover 2 was invented this year.
 Teams see it -- and beat it -- somewhat routinely.
 When you have offensive weapons the caliber of Hunt, Hill and Kelce, you should be able to figure out a way to beat it.
 That's why the calls to replace Smith with raw rookie first-round pick Patrick Mahomes at quarterback are too simplistic.
 Sure, you can make the case that the team "needs a spark" and that Mahomes might provide one.
 But the issue here is that Reid's offensive design has taken a punch and hasn't regained its footing yet.

 Every NFL team encounters problems during the season.
 The teams that find ways to fight through and overcome them are the ones that win.
 The teams that don't are the ones that lose.
 Minnesota was 5-0 last season but went on to miss the playoffs.
 It happens.
 The Chiefs are still in first place in the AFC West, but they're far from home free.
-The Raiders and Chargers are each a game back, and the Raiders already beat the Chiefs once.
-The Chargers, who started 0-4, have the look of a bully that can rough you up with elite edge rushers and slice you up with a still-game Philip Rivers, the best quarterback in the division.
+The Raiders and Chargers are each a game behind, and the Raiders already beat the Chiefs once.
+The Chargers, who started 0-4, have the look of a bully who can rough you up with elite edge rushers and slice you up with a still-game Philip Rivers, the best quarterback in the division.

 The good news for the Chiefs is that they know exactly what the problem is, and exactly how teams are going to continue to try to make it worse.
 The bad news is that they've had time to fix it but haven't.
 Which makes you wonder whether they can.
 Kansas City has the time, it has the information and it has the players.
-It's up to the Chiefs' coaching staff to muster a counter-punch before it's too late.
+It's up to the Chiefs' coaching staff to muster a counterpunch before it's too late.

 Some other stuff we think we learned in Week 12: